Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Introduction

-The simultaneous broken inversion symmetry and broken time-reversal symmetry in Cr\sub{1/3}NbS\sub{2}, along with its rich magnetic phase diagram, make it a good material for studying non-reciprocal effects.
+Simultaneous breaking of inversion symmetry (IS) by the non-centrosymmetric crystal structure and time-reversal symmetry (TRS) by magnetic order in Cr\sub{1/3}NbS\sub{2}, together with its distinct magnetic phase diagram, make it a good material for studying nonreciprocal effects.
 We observe that the Cr\sub{1/3}NbS\sub{2} Josephson junctions exhibit the Josephson diode effect, and that magnetic diffraction patterns from the junctions show an offset from zero magnetic field and non-monotonic amplitude decay.
-We propose that the helimagnetic spin-texture of the Cr\sub{1/3}NbS\sub{2} creates the diode effect, based on simulations done with helical spin textures.
+We propose that the helimagnetic spin texture of the Cr\sub{1/3}NbS\sub{2} creates the diode effect, based on simulations done with helical and chiral-conical spin textures.
 At the same time we propose that Abrikosov vortices in the leads of the junction are the cause of the offsets in magnetic field and unconventional magnetic diffraction patterns.
 Importantly, the simulated diode effect only occurs when the spins have some out-of-plane canting, i.e. when there is a chiral-conical configuration.
-To explain both the offset and the diode effect, we further suggest that there is an out-of-plane field from the Cr\sub{1/3}NbS\sub{2} that creates vortices in the leads of the junctions, possibly do to finite thickness of the Cr\sub{1/3}NbS\sub{2} flake compared to its helical period.
+To explain both the offset and the diode effect, we further suggest that there is an out-of-plane field from the Cr\sub{1/3}NbS\sub{2} that creates vortices in the leads of the junctions, possibly due to finite thickness of the Cr\sub{1/3}NbS\sub{2} flake compared to its helical period.